 On the other hand, people from countries with different political systems may be scratching their heads and wondering why the heck the Dutch have so many parties.

-However, this is just an example of the Netherlands at its pragmatic best, as it offers voters more options than a choice between Somewhat Unreliable Candidate #1 and Somewhat Unreliable Candidate #2.
+However, this is just an example of the Netherlands at its pragmatic best, as this system offers voters more options than a choice between Somewhat Unreliable Candidate #1 and Somewhat Unreliable Candidate #2.

 Should you join in?